joewalp/Jugglebot/environments/README.md

 easier.

 The Jugglebot repo is checked out separately in each environment.
-If anyone ends up using the Docker container environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
+If anyone ends up using a Docker container environment in tandem with the WSL2 environment for interactive coding and testing, we may end up mounting the WSL2 Jugglebot repo into the container.
 However, I currently consider the Docker native platform container environment to be a stepping stone toward building the Ubuntu